dtonhofer/prolog_notes/naming_and_symbols/README.md

 must however, be well-formed, i.e. terminate in the empty list eventually; a list is a non-local structure constraint!)
 In Prologs other than SWI-Prolog the list backbone root compound term is the traditional `.`.

+## More on "Difference Lists"

+A List Difference or Difference List is an list with the last node of the backbone not ending in `[]` but in a fresh term (plus said a variable to reference that fresh term) We call this an _Unterminated List_ or an _Open List_.
+If the list is properly terminated in `[]`, it is a _Closed List_.
+Transforming an _Open List_ into a _Closed List_ by constraining the final fresh term to `[]` (or to any other closed list, really) is called _Closing the List_.

 ## Diagrams

-We can now define a specific symbol for each concept
+We can now define a specific symbol for each concept.
+We also relax the vocabulary a bit now.

 ![Symbols](pics/Symbols.png)

-And thus ... diagrams!
-We also relax the vocabulary a bit now.

 Example of a fresh term that has two names (which "are" thus both fresh variables).
 This occurs after executing